N0zoM1z0/Copy-Of-Article/README.md

 # Copy-Of-Article
-Save copy of some excellent article.
+Save copy of some excellent or 404able article.